-3) Statement of Experience (SOE)

-Provide a SOE that includes sufficient detail to demonstrate the ability of the vendor to carry out any of the specialized community engagement needs as described in this RFSQ.
-The SOE shall include a summary of relevant background information to demonstrate that the vendor meets the MMQ, including years of experience.
-In addition, please identify the cities, neighborhoods, and communities where your agency has conducted community engagement as well as the topic areas you have experience working on (for example, public health, land use, environmental justice, violence prevention, transportation).
-Do not merely attest your agency will comply or restate the requirement.
-The SOE must not exceed three (3) pages.
+3) Provide a separate Statement of Experience (SOE) for each service category that includes sufficient detail to demonstrate the ability of the company, agency, or firm to carry out substance use prevention services as described in this RFSQ.
+The SOE shall include a summary of relevant background information to demonstrate that the vendor meets the minimum mandatory qualifications, including years of experience, stated in Section 1.4, Vendor's Minimum Mandatory Qualifications, Sub-sections 1.4.1.1 - 1.4.1.7, of this RFSQ.
+Do not merely attest your company, agency, or firm will comply or restate the requirements.
+The SOE for each desired category must not exceed three (3) pages.